Reasoning and Aptitude-Based Problems in TCS NQT

 print(" ".join(map(str, arr)))

-5. In a mystical land, a wise sage collects gemstones.
-Each time he collects a new gemstone, he wonders how many of them are more radiant than any he has collected before.
-Can you help the sage count these radiant gems?
+5. A wise sage gathers gemstones in a magical country.
+Every time he gathers a new gemstone, he questions how many of them are more luminous than the ones he has already gathered.
+Can you assist the wise person in counting these glowing jewels?

 Input